 13.0 Safekeeping and Custody

-All securities purchased for the 1-3 Year Series will be settled on a delivery-versus-payment basis and held in a custodial safekeeping account by a duly evaluated, selected and engaged custodian.
-The custodian will be designated by the Board and all transactions will be evidenced by safekeeping receipts or confirmations.
+Securities purchased for the Convenience Series, will be delivered against payment and held in a custodial safekeeping account with an independent third-party custodian.
+The custodian will be designated by the Board, evidenced by a safekeeping agreement, and all transactions will be evidenced by safekeeping receipts or confirmations.

-Portfolio duration of the 1-3 Year Series is to be maintained no greater than 25% above or 50% below that of the Bloomberg Barclay’s 1-3 Year Government Total Return Index.
-The portfolio’s dollar weighted-average maturity will not exceed three years.
-Individual securities may have remaining maturities of greater than five years, but in any event not greater than ten years from the date of the Fund’s purchase thereof.
+The Convenience Series portfolio is restricted to a maximum dollar weighted-average maturity of one year or less.
+Individual securities may have remaining maturities of greater than one year, but not greater than five years from the date of purchase by the Convenience Series.
+No more than 50 percent of the portfolio may be invested beyond 12 months.
 The remaining life of any agency mortgage pass-through security will be determined based on the weighted-average life of the security.

 15.0 Internal Control

 IMET will establish a system of internal controls, that will be documented in writing.
 The control will be annually reviewed by the firm’s auditor and will be designed to prevent losses of public funds.

 The Convenience Series will be managed with the objective of regularly meeting or exceeding the selected performance benchmark of the effective Federal Funds Rate.